vibeus/vibe-website/content/pricing/_index.md

 hero:
   title: Choose the plan that’s right for your team
-  body: Pay by month or the year, and cancel at any time.
+  body: Pay by month or the year, and cancel at anytime.
   plans: *plans
 features:
   plans: *plans
 vibe_ad:
   figure: img/pricing/vibe-ad.png
+  url: /hardware
   background: img/common/outline-logo.svg
   title:
     text: 'Many features available when combined with a '
     link:
       text: 'Vibe Board, starting from $2999'
-      url: /hardware
   cta:
     link:
       class: show-or-hide